yotaam/YotamGPT/README.md

 ## 👤 Author
 Built by [Yotam Twersky](https://yotamtwersky.com), with the goal of understanding transformers inside out and demonstrating backend fluency.
+Credit to Stanley Su, my co-creator for the linear algebra library and the original version of this project.

 ---